tomzx/blog.tomrochette.com-content/agi/Seed AI.md

 We can think about each program as being part of a tree where the root is the empty program.
 From that program can spawn (127 + 1) - 32 programs (we assume the range characters used in the program are from ASCII 32 to 127).

+Each level n of the tree represent the strings of length n.
+So, the root as level = 0 has a length of 0, and a string at level 10 has a length of 10.

 # Improving the naive program generator

 What we can do to greatly reduce the search space is to teach the program generator a little bit:

 * Give it a grammar of the language it is using.
 There is no point in generating code that "should" not compile (it can be useful if what you're doing is verifying that the grammar is properly implemented).
 * Promote function reuse.
 Once some functionality has been programmed, there's no point in writing that bit of code again.
-This means that we can remove all of the nodes in the tree of strings
+This means that we can remove/ignore all of the nodes in the program tree that have this string place somewhere else or is there more than once.
 * TODO

 # Some problems that remain